ivasilia/mofa1/README.md

-to view Collections, Items and Projects, to add Items to Collections, to remove Items from Collections, to add Items to Projects base on their rating.
+to view Collections, Items and Projects, to add Items to Collections, to remove Items from Collections, to add Items to Projects based on their rating.

 ADMIN is authorized:
 to view all USERS,